 If a Student Misses the PSAT/NMSQT Administration

-A student who does not take the PSAT/NMSQT in October 2020 or January 2021 because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the 2022 National Merit Scholarship Program.
-The student or a school official must visit the Resources page on NMSC’s website after the PSAT/NMSQT administration to download information about procedures for alternate entry to the 2022 National Merit Scholarship Program.
-To be considered, a student must complete certain requirements before April 1, 2021.
+A student who does not take the PSAT/NMSQT because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competition.
+The student or a school official must write to NMSC as soon as possible after the PSAT/NMSQT administration to request information about procedures for alternate entry to the National Merit Scholarship Program.
+To be considered, a request must be postmarked no later than April 1 following the PSAT/NMSQT administration that was missed.
+The alternate entry request should include the name and address of the student; the contact information of the person making the request; the name and address of the student's high school; and a brief explanation of why the student missed the PSAT/NMSQT.

 PSAT/NMSQT Scores Are Sent to NMSC